robstave/ArduinoComponentSketches/README.md

 ## Requirements

-Ability to program ATTiny chips.
+**Ability to program ATTiny chips**.
 This only requires an arduino uno, a breadboard and a handful of ATTiny85s to get started.
+There are plenty of sites that walk you through those steps.
+If you have only unos or nanos, these sketches might be workable, but keep in mind that in many cases, Im using chip specific timers and interrupt pins.
+Translating to nano/uno is certainly a workable problem that will tech you a LOT should you want to go that route.

 [Requirements](https://github.com/robstave/ArduinoComponentSketches/wiki/Requirements-and-Setup)